mendozahector/Coin-Man/README.md

 - Players are able to collect coins.
 - Game over when collision with a bomb.
-- Displays final scores and restart button.
+- Displays final score and restart button.

 ### Skills
 * SpriteKit